eth-ait/hci-project-group-11/README.md

 ![Folie11](img/interface2/Folie11.png)
 ![Folie12](img/interface2/Folie12.png)

-- If you meet up with other people or host social events often, use our Social feature!
-Mix your current mood and preferences with the other tch-savvy users around you.
-Based on the group's combined mood setting the music will adjust accordingly and provide you with a good sound for everyone's pleasure.
-Hosts can also provide a manual mood choice to override the autmatically generated mood.
+- If you meet up with other people or host social events often, we recommend using our Social Mode feature.
+Mix the current mood and preferences with the other tech-savvy users around you.
+Based on the group's combined mood, the music will adjust accordingly and provide the gathering appropriately selected songs for everyone's entertainment.
+Hosts can also choose to override the autmatically generated mood by manually selecting one instead.

-- Guests can still directly influence what music is played using a song request feature - this way guests can help your host create a playlist by providing suggestions on potential songs that fit in with the current mood.
-This is also great for casual deejays who want to handle song requests on the fly.
-Hosts can still choose to manually accept or reject song requests through a veto setting in the app, if desired.
+- Guests can still directly influence what music is played using a song request feature.
+This way guests can help the host create a playlist.
+However, the suggestions can be filtered by requiring them to properly align with the current mood.
+This is also a great feature for casual deejays who want to handle song requests on the fly.
+Hosts can still choose to manually accept or reject song requests through a veto setting in the app if desired.

-- Users can bring in their own mood to an ongoing playlist that is powered by Raumfeld by connecting their phone to a Teufel speaker.
+- Users can infuse their own music preferences and mood into an ongoing Social Mode session simply by connecting their phone to a Teufel speaker.
 The new user's default mood settings and music preferences will be shared with the host's system and a new overall mood playlist will be generated.

-- Savvy users of Teufel will no longer need to spend time haggling over what playlist to play on which phone - it will be as simple as connecting one's phone to the host speaker and Social Mode will instantly generate a mood that suits everyone's tastes.
-Finally, adding song suggestions has never been easier, just queue it up and enjoy the music!
+- Savvy users of Teufel will no longer need to spend time haggling over what playlist to play on which phone.
+It will be as simple as connecting one's phone to the host speaker and Social Mode will instantly generate a mood that suits everyone's tastes.
+Adding song suggestions has never been easier, just queue it up and enjoy the music!

 ## Final Video
 You can find [our Video here](Deliverables/video_final_group_11.mp4).